Gold Clause Cases

-The Gold Clause Cases were a series of actions brought before the Supreme Court of the United States, in which the court narrowly upheld restrictions on the ownership of gold implemented by the administration of U.S. President Franklin D. Roosevelt in response to the Great Depression.
+The Gold Clause Cases were a series of actions brought before the Supreme Court of the United States, in which the court narrowly upheld the Roosevelt administration's adjustment of the gold standard in response to the Great Depression.

 Background

 Until the 1930s, business contracts in the United States regularly included gold clauses that allowed creditors to demand payment in gold or gold equivalents.
 The tightening of Federal Reserve policy from 1928 onward prompted a global unwinding of credit later dubbed the Great Contraction.
 Waves of bank failures occurred, aggravated by reliance on single-location banks (unit banks) that could not survive a run.
 A final bank panic in February 1933 saw widespread hoarding of gold and currency as well as international drains on gold reserves.
 Roosevelt started his term with banking suspended in most states and domestic gold reserves seriously depleted.

-With support from Congress, he enacted a series of banking and currency reforms that effectively nationalized monetary gold.
+With support from Congress, Roosevelt enacted a series of banking and currency reforms that effectively nationalized monetary gold.
 These included the Emergency Banking Act which authorized the President to prohibit international gold payments, Executive Order 6102 which required the surrender of all privately held monetary gold in exchange for currency, and the Gold Clause Resolution (Pub.
 Res.
 73–10) which voided all gold clauses within the United States.
 The following year, under the Gold Reserve Act, the government took ownership of the Federal Reserve's gold stocks and devalued the dollar.
 Multiple cases were filed in response and made their way to the Supreme Court.

 Cases

 Norman v.
 Baltimore & Ohio Railroad Co. with United States v.
 Bankers Trust Co. : The bearer of a $22.50 bond coupon of the Baltimore & Ohio Railroad demanded payment of $38.10, the value of the coupon's gold obligation based on the statutory price of gold.
 Separately, the federal government and the Reconstruction Finance Corporation, as creditors of the Iron Mountain Railway, intervened in a case brought by the Missouri Pacific Railroad for additional payment on Iron Mountain bonds.
-In both cases the district and appeal courts upheld the Gold Clause Resolution and denied additional payment.
-The cases came before the Supreme Court together on writs of certiorari.

 Nortz v.
 United States : The owner of $106,300 in federal gold certificates surrendered them as required by Executive Order 6102, receiving only their face value in currency.
 He sued in the United States Court of Claims for an additional $64,000 representing the loss of the dollar against gold.
-That court submitted certified questions to the Supreme Court, the first of which asked whether the plaintiff could demand the value of gold given that he had no right to possess the gold itself.
+That court submitted three certified questions to the Supreme Court, the first of which asked whether the plaintiff could demand the value of gold given that he had no right to possess the gold itself.

 Perry v.
 United States : The owner of a $10,000 Liberty Bond sued in the Court of Claims for an additional $7,000 representing the dollar's devaluation.
 Again, the Court of Claims submitted a question of whether it could consider a claim beyond the face value of the bond.